MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-user-mode-preview.md

 ![Important note - This information in this topic is preliminary.
 Updated information will be provided in a later release of the documentation.
 ](images/windbgx-prelim-important-note.png)

-Select *File*, *Start debugging*, and select either of these three options:
+Select *File*, *Start debugging*, and select either of these four options:

 - *Launch Executable* - Starts an executable and attaches to it by browsing for the target.
 - *Launch Executable (advanced)* - Starts an executable and attaches to it using a set of dialog boxes with advanced options.
 - *Attach to a process* - Attaches to an existing process.
+- *Launch App Package* - Launches and attaches to an app package.

-All three options are described next.
+All four options are described here.

 ## Launch Executable